 Which type of sedation dentistry is the best one for you?
 That depends on the dental treatment needed, as well as your level of anxiety or dental phobia.
-In a free dental consultation (which includes 3D digital X-rays), we can assess your dental health, make our customized recommendations, and help you get back on track.
+In a free dental consultation, we can assess your dental health, make customized recommendations, and help you get back on track.

 For more information on sedation dentistry, or to schedule an appointment, please call the dental office near to you:

 Denver / Centennial Sedation Dentistry – 1-25 and Dry Creek, in Centennial, please call (303) 309-0749